kuronekozero/AnkiVocabHelper/README.md

 You can check the full list of supported languages on wordfreq's page:
 <a href="https://pypi.org/project/wordfreq/">Wordfreq library page.</a>

+PS: I removed slovak and slovenian because this 2 languages didn't work properly for some reason, sorry;(

 Ukranian coming soon.

 ## Development Updates